-In 2019, the City adopted a goal of 40% tree canopy coverage over a thirty-year time horizon.
+In 2019, the City adopted a goal of 40% tree canopy by 2050.

 This goal was established based on community input and represents a 200-acre increase in canopy from where we are today.
-The City currently restores and plants approximately two acres of trees and shrubs annually, and will be planting four acres of trees in 2019 and 2020 to support this goal.
+The City currently restores and plants approximately two acres of trees and shrubs annually and will be planting four acres of trees in 2019 and 2020 to support this goal.

-City of Redmond adopted a Tree Canopy Strategic Plan in 2019 to outline strategies to achieve the 40% tree canopy coverage goal - that can be accomplished over a thirty-year time horizon.
+The City of Redmond adopted a Tree Canopy Strategic Plan in 2019 to outline strategies to achieve the 40% tree canopy coverage goal - that can be accomplished over a thirty-year time horizon.